top of page

 Gil Cohen's homepage

 Welcome!
-I am a faculty member in the Department of Computer Science at Tel Aviv University.
+I am a professor in the Department of Computer Science at Tel Aviv University.
 My research focuses on pseudorandomness and derandomization, explicit constructions, and coding theory.
-I am particularly interested in derandomization of space-bounded computation, spectral graph theory (including free probability), tree codes, locally decodable codes, randomness extractors, and algebraic-geometric codes.

-I am extremely grateful for the support of the ERC Starting Grant (grant number 949499), which funds much of my research.
+I am extremely grateful for the support of the ERC Starting Grant and the ISF Grant which fund much of my research.

 Uninvited Talks: I started a playlist on my YouTube channel titled "Uninvited Talks," where I present some of my recent results.
 I find video lectures to be a valuable tool for learning about new results.
 Video lectures are often available from conferences (where talks are usually too short) or workshops (which have better lengths but are rare).
 Therefore, I decided to record talks on selected papers without the constraint of a harsh time limit, and with the bonus of improved audio and video quality.
 These talks will often be recorded as practice sessions for actual seminars or workshops, but I will allow myself to discuss the topics in more depth.
 I hope these videos will help you learn about my work.
 More importantly, I hope others will also start creating similar content!